 My husband and I were passing through the capital of Austria on vacation.
 We had only an hour to walk, so we hadn’t gone to the famous Österreichische Galerie Belvedere – what’s the point of looking at great paintings in a hurry?

-Nevertheless, I was able to feast my eyes on some masterpieces – I mean the beautiful souvenirs with prints of Gustav Klimt’s works.
-Those nice things are sold there everywhere.
+Nevertheless, I was able to feast my eyes on some masterpieces – by this, I mean beautiful souvenirs with prints of Gustav Klimt’s works.
+Those nice pieces are sold everywhere there.

 Gustav Klimt lived and died in Vienna.
-He is known as a symbolist, a member of the Vienna Secession movement (Vienna Secession was the local variation of the international style Art Nouveau).
+He is known as a symbolist, a member of the Vienna Secession movement (the local variation of the international Art Nouveau style).

 No doubt you have heard something about his most popular painting – The Kiss.
-An embracing couple kneeling among wildflowers are depicted on the canvas.
-The man kisses the woman on her cheek, they are both dressed, but you feel their strong sexual desire for each other.
+An embracing couple kneeling among wildflowers is depicted on the canvas.
+The man kisses the woman on her cheek.
+They are both dressed, but you feel their strong sexual desire for each other.
 That union of spiritual and erotic love is exciting.

 The Kiss seems a bit mystical thanks to its shine.
 The lover’s ”garments are adorned with gold leaf and the background, too, is suffused with delicate gold, silver, and platinum flakes” (I’m quoting the description published on the Belvedere Museum’s website).